 What is rational is subject to a bit more controversy than how truth is understood.
 Accordingly I am just going to gloss over some ideas that I tend to believe about what it means to be rational.

 First I think I would distinguish the irrationality of people who are insane.
 It seems to me that this sort of irrationality is beyond the person’s control.
 We are trying to be rational.
 To the extent we are trying to become rational we to some extent believe we have some control over this.
-Indeed I would say that and important part of being rational recognizing what is beyond our control and acting accordingly.
+Indeed I would say that an important part of being rational is recognizing what is beyond our control and acting accordingly.

 I also tend to think of being rational in terms of game theory.
 That is make rational or irrational choices.
 This I think can extend to what beliefs we hold – to the extent we can choose them.

 So just a quick outline of what it means to be rational would be: